Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Results and discussions

 \subsection{Valley and spin Nernst conductivities}

 In this section, we present a thorough analysis of the Nernst responses of the system in the absence and presence of the staggered magnetization.
-The VNC and SNC are calculated numerically using Eqs.~(\ref{ANC}) and~(\ref{SVNC}).
+The VNC and SNC are calculated numerically using Eqs.~(\ref{eq:anc}) and~(\ref{SVNC}).
 In the following, we discuss the characteristic features of the VNC and SNC separately in the two physically distinct regimes: the time-reversal–symmetric case ($M=0$) and the time-reversal–broken case ($M\neq 0$).
+We set temperature $T=20$ K for all cases in this section.